pchokanson/turbokit/README.md

 Python library for designing and simulating turbomachinery.

-Currently supports using OpenFOAM to define free-vortex flows
+Currently supports using OpenFOAM to define free-vortex flows.
+Would eventually like to expand this

 ## Examples